-- According to the United Nations World Tourism Organisation (UNWTO), Europe was the most frequently visited region in the world in 2016, accounting for close to half (49.8 %) of the 1.24 billion international tourist arrivals.
-The wealth of European cultures, the variety of its landscapes and the quality of its tourist infrastructure are likely to be among the varied reasons why tourists choose to take their holidays in Europe.
+According to the United Nations World Tourism Organisation (UNWTO) publication, Tourism highlights, 2017 marked the most rapid growth in global tourist arrivals since 2010.
+European Union (EU) Member States are among the world’s leading tourist destinations.
+The wealth of European cultures, the variety of its landscapes and the quality of its tourist infrastructure are likely to be among the varied reasons why tourists take their holidays in Europe.

 Number of overnight stays

 The number of tourist nights spent (otherwise referred to as overnight stays) provides information relating to the total number of nights spent by all guests/tourists in a tourist accommodation establishment.
 It therefore reflects both the length of stay and the number of visitors and is considered a key indicator for analysing the tourism sector.